-Star Wars Weekends 2013 are the first time Star Wars is a Disney franchise, so we’re expecting this special event at Disney’s Hollywood Studios in Walt Disney World to be bigger and better than ever this year!
+Star Wars Weekends 2014 will occur May 16-18, May 23-25, May 30-June 1, June 6-8, and June 13-15, 2014 at Disney’s Hollywood Studios in Walt Disney World!
 Star Wars Weekends are geared towards all things Star Wars (including the animated TV show, Star Wars: The Clone Wars).
-Celebrities are in attendance, there’s a special parade, shows, and every day ends with some Hyperspace Hoopla!
+Celebrities are in attendance, there’s a special parade, shows, and every day ends with fireworks!
 It’s a lot of fun whether you’re a hardcore Star Wars fan or just a fan of fun (we fall into the latter camp).

 If you haven’t visited multiple times and are planning a trip to Walt Disney World, make sure to check out our Disney Tips & Tricks page for a lot of helpful tips to outsmart the masses.
 Also check out our dining reviews to find the best restaurants and our trip planning posts to figure out what to pack, which tickets to buy, which discounts to look for, and all the other ins and outs of a trip to Walt Disney World, including the “10 Steps to Planning a Walt Disney World trip!”